DunceMuffin/Poker-Python/README.md

 ## Description

 A text based poker game built with random AI and is currently being built for Five Card Draw.
-Though I plan to implement more versions of poker with an actual AI.
+Though I plan to implement more card games with an actual AI.

 ## Getting Started